 Economic expectations for Central and Eastern Europe including Turkey (CEE region) have slightly decreased in July 2016.
 In the current survey, the ZEW-Erste Group Bank Economic Sentiment Indicator for the CEE region has dropped by 3.9 points to a level of 11.9 points.

-The ZEW-CS-Indicator for the economic sentiment in Switzerland has increased by 6.0 points to a reading of 17.5 points in May 2016.
-By this improvement, economic expectations have reached their highest assessment balance since October 2015.
-The economic situation of Switzerland currently stands at exactly zero points.
-The ZEW-CS-Indicator reflects the expectations of the surveyed financial market experts regarding the economic development in Switzerland on a six-month time horizon.
-It is calculated on a monthly basis by the Mannheim Centre for European Economic Research (ZEW) in cooperation with Credit Suisse (CS), Zurich.
+In July, the ZEW-CS Indicator for the economic sentiment in Switzerland has fallen by 13.5 points to a reading of 5.9 points.
+The Brexit vote is likely to be partly responsible for the decline in Swiss economic sentiment.
+The ZEW-CS Indicator, however, remains in the positive.
+The share of financial experts expecting the economic situation to improve still outweighs the share of surveyed experts expecting a decline in the economic situation.
+The ZEW-CS Indicator reflects the expectations of the surveyed financial market experts regarding the economic development in Switzerland on a six-month time horizon.
+It is calculated monthly by the Mannheim Centre for European Economic Research (ZEW) in cooperation with Credit Suisse (CS), Zurich.

 In a column on VOX, the CEPR's London-based policy portal, ZEW innovation economists Paul Hünermund and Dr. Georg Licht call for a better coordination of national research policies in the EU and a consistent allocation of joint research budgets according to efficiency principles.
 Currently, policy makers try to strike a balance between promoting top quality research and achieving an even geographic distribution of research funds across Europe.
 This approach is, however, not consistent with the objective of promoting excellence in research.